Raymanyemao/Ti-DL/README.md

 ## Tidal-DL ##
 ### 24th Feb 19 - Release 1 ###
 ### 25th Feb 19 - Release 1a ###
-The below would show for everyone, but me.
+The below would show for everyone but me.
 Fixed.
 ```
 Account doesn't have a subscription.
 ```